Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: Simplification of the EL

 and

-which are the partial derivative definitions for the two terms of the ELE.
+which are the partial derivative definitions for the two terms of the EL.

-Now, for one-dimensional motions in a constant force, we will define two operators, $\Delta_x$ and $\Delta_v$, here called \textit{mean delta operators}, which act at the lagrangian in the below form: \begin{itemize} \item the $\Delta_x$ operator acts in the lagrangian terms that depend only on the $x$ coordinates.
-That is:
+Now, for one-dimensional motions in a constant force, we will define two operators, $\Delta_x$ and $\Delta_v$, here called \textit{mean delta operators}, which act at the lagrangian in the below form \begin{itemize} \item the $\Delta_x$ operator acts in the lagrangian terms that depend only on the $x$ coordinates.
+That is

 \item the $\Delta_v$ operator, which acts in the lagrangian terms that depends only on $v$.
-That is:
+That is

 \end{itemize} where $L(x)$ and $L(v)$ are the terms in the lagrangian depending only on $x$ and $v$, respectively.
-Thus, we have that: and
+Thus, we have that and

 Now, as well as we call the mean velocity of a particle as $v_m=\Delta x/\Delta t$, we will call the Eqs. (\ref{EQ3}) and (\ref{EQ4}) as the \textit{mean lagrangian} in relation to $v$ and $x$, respectively.
-With that definitions, we will rewrite the Eq. (\ref{EQL}), for one-dimensional motions subject to a constant force, as:
+With that definitions, we will rewrite the Eq. (\ref{EQL}), for one-dimensional motions subject to a constant force, as

 where $\Delta x=x-x_{0}$, $\Delta v=v-v_{0}$ and $\Delta t=t-t_0$.
-From Eq. (\ref{zen0}) we can conclude that the temporal variation of the \textit{mean lagrangian} with relation to $v$ is equal to the \textit{mean lagrangian} in relation to $x$.
-Here, the Eq. (\ref{zen0}) is the simplification of the ELE for one-dimensional motions subject to a constant force, without the partial derivatives use.
+From Eq. (\ref{zen0}) we can conclude that the temporal variation of the \textit{mean lagrangian} with relation to $v$ is equal to the variation of the \textit{mean lagrangian} in relation to $x$.
+Here, the Eq. (\ref{zen0}) is the simplification of the EL for one-dimensional motions subject to a constant force, without use of the concept of partial derivatives.

-After the presentation of the simplification of the ELE equation, we can study three simple examples for testing the vality of this approximation: a particle subject to the gravitational field (free fall body), the Atwood's machine and the inclinated plan.
+After the presentation of the simplification of the EL equation, we can study three simple examples for testing the validity of this approximation in which we have particles subject to a gravitational field: free fall body, the Atwood's machine and the inclined plan.